spacemeshos/testnet-guide/guide/setup.md

 Please follow the instructions in [this guide](netconfig.md).

 ### Disable Computer Sleep Mode
-To finish the one-time mining process and have your full node participate in the Spacemesh protocol so you can earn `Spacemesh Coins awards` **you need to make sure that your desktop computer does not go to sleep or hibernates**.
+To finish the one-time mining process and have your full node participate in the Spacemesh protocol so you can earn `Spacemesh Coins awards`, **you need to make sure that your desktop computer does not go to sleep or hibernates**.

 Follow [this guide](no_sleep.md) to disable sleep on your computer.